 We celebrated Mother’s Day on the San Marcos River.
 The weather was perfect and the river had a terrific flow (258 CFS) and an even better flow after the confluence with the Blanco, which added another 1000 CFS.
 We set the cruise control and enjoyed.
 We saw tons of turtles, a Yellow-crowned Night Heron, Great Blue Herons, Red Tailed Hawks, a family of Wood Ducks, a family of Mallards, Green Kingfishers, and more.
 After our paddle trip, we had dinner at the Red Rock Steakhouse.
 Great Day!

 The TGs spent a few days enjoying Inks Lake.
 The weather was a bit misty with some drizzle but, understanding kayaking is a water sport after all, we did get some paddling and casting done.
 Amy, with her dog Lacey, and Evelyn paddled their Native Manta Ray 11s.
+Alex was on the Jackson Kayak Bite and Duane was on the JK Mayfly.
+Both fishing kayaks paddled very well on the windy, open water and the stability for standing was solid, steady, and easy.

 The TGs headed West to enjoy the Nueces River.
 For kayaks we took a Native Manta Ray 11, Liquidlogic Manta Ray 12, and a Jackson Coosa.
 On Monday, Evelyn and I paddled from CR408 down to Chalk Bluff Park, where we had camp set up for two nights.
 It was wonderful as we were the only campers on the mile long frontage of the river.
 Alex joined us Monday night and we all paddled from CBP to CR405 on Tuesday.
 It had been a while since we paddled a West Texas river and the peace and relaxation the Nueces River generously gave us was needed and welcomed.
 We saw Great Blue Herons, Red-Tailed Hawks, Turkey and Black Vultures, a Black-chinned Humminbird nesting, a Vermillion Flycatcher (stunning), a Yellow-throated Warbler, Green Kingfishers, Eastern Wood-Pewee, along with 3 Aoudads, and a few Diamondback Water Snakes.
 The water was crystal clear, cool, and running 112CFS, on Monday, and 108 CFS, on Tuesday.
 The Nueces is a typical West Texas river as, at this water level, it runs fairly shallow (we did walk some) and has fun little Class I Rapids and wall shots.
 Peace here is abundant.
 FYI – any time you paddle in the desert, choose a section length you know you can handle easily.
 Being able to read current and depth is important.
 A big thank you to Sky Lewey who gave us all the great information we needed to enjoy her special river!